Brighton: Present

-Brighton Pride is the first of its kind in the UK, attracting 450,000 to the city over the Pride weekend in 2018.
+Brighton Pride is celebrated annually, attracting 450,000 to the city over the Pride weekend in 2018.

+Since 2013, the city has also celebrated Brighton Trans Pride, the first and largest of its kind in the UK, a community-lead annual protest for liberation of the transgender community.

 Disability Pride Brighton promotes acceptance and visibility for area residents who are disabled.

 The Brighton Comedy Festival, also known as the Brighton Dome Comedy Festival, takes place in October each year at the Brighton Dome, which includes the Pavilion / Studio Theatre and the Corn Exchange.
 The festival was incorporated in 2001, and the inaugural festival was held in 2002.
 Other venues for live comedy include Komedia and the Brighton Comedy Garden.

 The annual Brighton Digital Festival explores digital technology and culture.
 There were versions of such a festival in the late 1990s, but its current iteration came into being in 2011.
 Other festivals include: The Great Escape, featuring three nights of live music in venues across the city; the Soundwaves Festival in June, which shows classical music composed in the 21st Century; Paddle Round the Pier; Brighton Live; Burning the Clocks, a winter solstice celebration;

 The Kemptown area has its own small annual street festival, the Kemptown Carnival, and the Hanover area similarly has a "Hanover Day".